shsun/js2x/README.md

 # js2x
-js2x converts a js file to a const NSString/String literal.
+js2x converts a js file to a const NSString/String literal.<br>
-It will minify js, escape doublequote and append backslash to the end of lines.
+It will minify js, escape doublequote and append backslash to the end of lines. <br>
-For the format of js file or what it will generate, check the following command ./js2m.sh the_js_file.js the_x_file.x 2
+For the format of js file or what it will generate, check the following command<br>
+./js2m.sh the_js_file.js the_x_file.x 2<br>

 ###javascript 2 m